Giandomenico Spinola: Ecclesiastic career

 Between 1642 and 1643 Spinola also served as Camerlengo of the Sacred College of Cardinals.
 He participated in the papal conclave of 1644 that elected Pope Innocent X.

 Spinola died in Mazara in 1646, and was buried in the Chapel of San Gaetano in the Cathedral of Mazara.

+He was the uncle of Cardinal Giambattista Spinola and part of a line of Spinola cardinals.